 The gnome looks at the student.
 His gaze is empty of everything except... something.
 Calculation?
 Fairy glamour?
 Randomness?
 There is no way to tell.
 "The position is favorable.
 That is sufficient."

 "Sufficient for what?" the student presses.
 "Sufficient for us to trust you?
 How?
-We can't see inside your reasoning.
-Your mind is closed to us.
+We can't follow your reasoning.
 For all we know, you're just guessing.
 Or lying.
 Or confused.
-Your confidence tells us nothing about what's happening behind those eyes."
+Your confidence doesn't tell us anything."

 Eldar returns to his board without responding.

-"When I sit down to play a game," Silman says, "I make decisions based on principles I can articulate.
+"When I analyze a position," Silman says, "I make decisions based on principles I can articulate.
 Imbalances, pawn structures, piece activity.
-These principles connect—they form a coherent system where understanding one helps you understand the others.
-My reasoning is open.
-Other strong players can see inside my thinking, can point out where I went wrong, can help me refine my understanding.
-That's how I improve—by keeping my mind open, by making my reasoning visible and connected.
+These principles connect—form a coherent system where understanding one helps you understand the others.
+My reasoning is visible.
+Other strong players can follow my thinking, point out where I went wrong, help me refine my understanding.
+That's how I improve—by showing my reasoning.
 But Eldar?
-His mind is sealed.
-Just isolated pronouncements from behind an impenetrable wall.
+Just isolated pronouncements.
 He might have the most brilliant chess mind in the garden.
 He might be a complete fraud.
-We have no way to tell, because we cannot see inside."
+No way to tell."

-"Eldar will probably defeat us today," Tal concludes, "and tomorrow, and perhaps forever.
-But we cannot learn from him, because learning requires entering another's mind, tracing their thoughts, understanding their reasoning.
-When a teacher seals their mind, when their reasoning cannot be penetrated, they become fundamentally unreliable—not necessarily wrong, but unable to transmit understanding.
-And that is not a teacher.
-That is a mystery we can admire but never comprehend."
+"Eldar will probably defeat us today," Nimzowitsch concludes, "and tomorrow, and maybe forever.
+But we can't learn from him, because learning requires following someone's reasoning, tracing their thoughts, understanding how they think.
+When someone won't show their reasoning, they become fundamentally unreliable—not necessarily wrong, but unable to transmit understanding.
+And that's the opposite of everything I spent my life building.
+That's mystification pretending to be mastery."

 THE END